This morning I was rushing around to go get my hair cut and decided to take the trash out, since I walk it to the other corner.

 Charlie is just a normal dog I would say.
 He loves to ride in the car and I take him with me any time I can.
 He sits in his dog bed that is in the passenger seat and is good as can be, staring out the window.

-I don’t think he sees very good.
+I don’t think he sees very well.
 I can point a dog in another car out to him and he never sees it.
 I’ve had dogs that would go into conniptions if I so much as uttered the word “dog.”

 Charlie just sits complacently, happy because he’s going with mama in the car.